laurabaldassari/2019-500/slides/class06/README.md

 10. Jordan Fiegl "Understanding Challenges of Primary Care for Medicaid Patients"
 11. Michael King "Understanding the Impact of Physically Demanding Jobs on Sleep"

-Each of these folks will tell us just a little bit about their data source, outcome and treatment/exposure, and why they are studying this issue.
+Each of these people will tell us just a little bit about their data source, outcome and treatment/exposure, and why they are studying this issue.